dfajtai/PyDICOM-Waveform-Extractor/README.md

 ## Sample Data Source

 This project uses sample DICOM ECG data from the [marcodebe/dicom-ecg-plot](https://github.com/marcodebe/dicom-ecg-plot) repository.
-The repository provides tools for plotting ECG waveforms from DICOM files and includes sample data for testing and demonstration purposes.
+This repository provides tools for plotting ECG waveforms from DICOM files and includes sample data for testing and demonstration purposes.

 ---